polygamma/aurman/README.md

 By default `aurman` assumes the following priorities in case of multiple available packages with the same names (high to low):
 - Repository package as listed in the pacman.conf - see https://www.archlinux.org/pacman/pacman.conf.5.html#_repository_sections
 > The order of repositories in the configuration files matters; repositories listed first will take precedence over those listed later in the file when packages in two repositories have identical names, regardless of version number.
-- Aur packages
+- AUR packages

 If one wants to override this priority, it has to be done via the aurman config.

-For aur packages create a section  `[aur_packages]` and list the names of the aur packages.
+For AUR packages create a section  `[aur_packages]` and list the names of the AUR packages.

 For repo packages create a section `[repo_packages]` and list the names of the repo packages followed by `=` and the name of the repo.